Soulaiman-Bo/Soulaiman-Bo/README.md

 </div>

-### My name is Soulaiman Bouhlal, a computer science enthusiast.
+<h1 align="center">My name is Soulaiman Bouhlal, a computer science enthusiast.
 I began my journey into programming in 2020, starting with front-end development.
-I'm passionate about exploring the depths of computer science, and always strive to create something innovative and unique.
+I'm passionate about exploring the depths of computer science, and always strive to create something innovative and unique.</h1>